Frantic rush to reach scores of students missing for days after boarding school collapse in Indonesia

 (CNN) — Indonesian rescue teams are frantically searching for scores of young students buried for two days under concrete rubble after their Islamic boarding school collapsed on them during afternoon prayers.

+There are 15 locations that teams are focusing on, six of which are strongly suspected to still contain survivors, the head of Indonesia’s national Search and Rescue Agency (Basarnas), Air Vice Marshal Mohammad Syafii, told local TV station Kompas.

+Without specifying the exact number still alive, Syafii said rescue teams have managed to establish communication with several trapped people.

-Desperate family members have gathered at the school in the East Java town of Sidoarjo, about 670 kilometers (420 miles) east of Jakarta, where a list naming the missing students had been posted.
+Desperate family members have gathered at the school in town of Sidoarjo, about 670 kilometers (420 miles) east of Jakarta, where a list naming the missing students had been posted.

-The students were mostly boys aged between 12 and 18 who were performing afternoon prayers in a prayer hall of the school when the building collapsed on top of them on Monday, according to the Associated Press.
+The students were mostly boys aged between 12 and 18 who were performing afternoon prayers in a hall when the building collapsed on top of them on Monday, according to the Associated Press.

 Holy Abdullah Arif, 49, ran to the school when he heard about the collapse to find that his 13-year-old nephew was listed among the missing.